 Palisade’s vision is to restore the Rossonian to its original uses – boutique hotel, restaurant, and music venue, respecting the rich history of the neighborhood while being inclusive of the existing Five Points community.
 Palisade’s intention from the beginning has been to restore the Rossonian Hotel in a way that preserves the rich jazz and African American culture and transforms it back into the living room of the community.
 Palisade has specifically asked the neighborhood what is most important for this building’s retail and office spaces as well as how the residential programs can meet neighborhood needs.
 Palisade also requested ideas and feedback on public art that will be incorporated into the building design.
 An important consideration for the Rossonian and 26th and Welton are how it can be designed to meet additional needs that Palisade’s other Welton Street projects may not have available.

-The preliminary design calls for a ground floor restaurant of approximately 4,500 to 5,000 square feet, a basement jazz and music venue of approximately 3,000 square feet, and a fourth-floor addition.
-Floors two through four will contain 41 hotel rooms.
+The preliminary design calls for a ground floor restaurant, a basement jazz and music venue, and a fourth-floor addition.
+Floors two through four will contain boutique hotel rooms.
 Palisade has partnered with Chauncey Billups on the restaurant and lounge at the Rossonian Hotel, which will be named after the basketball superstar.
 Chauncey grew up in the Park Hill and Five Points area and continues to maintain a presence and connection to the neighborhood.
 He’s truly a hometown hero in the Denver area and wanted to be an involved partner in revitalizing the Five Points neighborhood.
+Palisade has also partnered with prominent members of the Five Points neighborhood and local businesses in order to bring the vision to life.